KaiyangZhou/Dassl.pytorch/DATASETS.md

 # How to Prepare Datasets

-We suggest you put datasets under the same directory `$DATA`, which looks like
+We suggest you put datasets (of the same task) under the same directory `$DATA`, which looks like

 ```
 $DATA/